refayathaque/devops-on-GCP-with-tf-and-github/README.md

   - Modify the `pom.xml` file based on what's in the GCP repo above - [link](https://github.com/googleapis/java-dlp/blob/main/samples/install-without-bom/pom.xml)
     - Only added `dependencies` and `properties`, not sure if everything else is needed, if errors arise later will revisit ✅
   - Modify main Java file(s) with code found in GCP repo above ✅
-  - [Run](https://github.com/googleapis/java-dlp/tree/main/samples/snippets#running) the maven project with code above successfully - `mvn exec:java -Dexec.mainClass="inspectbigquerytable.InspectBigQueryTable"`
+  - [Run](https://github.com/googleapis/java-dlp/tree/main/samples/snippets#running) the maven project with code above successfully - `mvn exec:java -Dexec.mainClass="inspectbigquerytable.InspectBigQueryTable"` ✅
+    - Had to create a new service account with DLP User role (roles/dlp.user) as per [doc](https://cloud.google.com/dlp/docs/auth), existing service account (God mode) wasn't working - When trying to run code would keep getting permission errors, would say that I didn't have the `dlp.jobs.create` permission
+    - While the code worked after using this single-role service account, the job would not complete in the 15 minutes allocated by the code author, so changed the job wait time to 30 minutes and it worked
   - Add `cloudbuild.yaml`
   - Deploy to Container Registry
   - Create associate tf resources like Cloud Run, Cloud Build, IAM, etc.